jordansds/Archipelago_TWW3_Alt/FAQ.md

 Questions are not allowed.
 How dare you question my authority.
 Peasant.

 I'll write this up at some point, for now, come ask questions in the Total War Warhammer thread in the Archipelago Discord.

 **Does this support Immortal Empires Expanded?**
 Yes.
 Turn off faction shuffle and play the conquest gamemode and any map will work.
 Spheres only supports the vanilla Immortal Empires map.

+**I received X unit from the multiworld but can't recruit it?**
+You probably don't have the building that you need to train it from unlocked, you need both the unit and the building to be able to train units.
+Just like in vanilla, you can't just pull units from nowhere (unless you're a deamon, then fuck me I guess).

 **Filler Items:**
  - Get Rich Slow Scroll - Gives random amount of gold.
  - Handful of Order - Gives random boost to public order to random owned city.